Support These 10 Black-Owned Businesses with Powerful Missions

-Black Pepper Paperie creates globally-inspired, one-of-a-kind handcrafted pieces that include wearable ceramic art, home decor, paper goods, and apparel.
+Black Pepper Paperie is a black-owned small business that creates globally-inspired, one-of-a-kind handcrafted pieces that include wearable ceramic art, home decor, paper goods, and apparel.

 Royal Jelly Harlem

-Royal Jelly Harlem is an African-inspired clothing and home decorating line.
-By purchasing many of their materials from African-born vendors living here in the US, they are contributing to the growth and prosperity of Africa’s beautiful cultures.
-And all of their items are made in NYC.
+An African-inspired clothing and home decorating line, Royal Jelly Harlem purchases many of their materials from African-born vendors living here in the US.
+With their mission, they are contributing to the growth and prosperity of Africa’s beautiful cultures.
+Plus, all of their items are made in NYC.

-Custom Collaborative is a New York City-based entrepreneurship and workforce development program that trains and supports women from low-income and immigrant communities to launch fashion careers and businesses.
+A New York City-based entrepreneurship and workforce development program, Custom Collaborativetrains and supports women from low-income and immigrant communities to launch fashion careers and businesses.